 Back to the story

 After the rain stopped us from enjoying a romantic evening at the Kenroku-en garden we went back to the station.
 We still had some time for the train to Toyama, so we walked into the shopping complex.
 The basement is huge and used for holding events and such.
-On the upper floor we discovered an Indian restaurant.

 The name Kenroku-en means ‘Six Attributes Garden’.
 A garden that possesses these six attributes of “spaciousness, seclusion, artifice, antiquity, water-courses and panoramas” is believed to be the perfect garden.
 Kenroku-en has them all!
 I had a lovely time at the garden and would highly recommend going there during winter illuminations.